Rams make late defensive stand, hold off Seahawks 36-31

-Aaron Donald sacked Wilson 2½ times, giving him a career-high 12½ sacks already this season.
+Donald has a career-high 12½ sacks already this season.
 He teamed up with Ndamukong Suh for a huge third-down sack at the Los Angeles 15 in the fourth quarter, forcing Seattle to kick a field goal.

 Rams left tackle Andrew Whitworth is donating his game check to the Ventura County Community Foundation’s Conejo Valley Victims Fund, which was set up to help the families of the 12 people killed Wednesday night by a gunman in Thousand Oaks, the home of the Rams’ training complex.
 The Rams held a moment of silence before the game.

 Rams: Receiver Cooper Kupp went down in the fourth quarter holding his left knee, which sidelined him earlier this season.
-He eventually walked off the field.
+McVay said the injury “doesn’t look good right now.”

 Seahawks: A short week to host the Green Bay Packers on Thursday.